pingcap/community/rfc/2019-12-07-fuzz-and-auto-debug.md

 ## Proposal

-This tool will archieve following goals:
+This tool achieves the following goals: